Coronavirus Arrangements: Woodland Retreats

 - In support of our staff and your fellow retreatants, we are asking participants to still observe social distancing

 - We encourage participants to be aware social distancing

 - As all sessions are outdoors there is no need to wear a mask, unless you prefer to

 - Handwashing points will be available together with hand sanitiser at multiple locations

-- Regular deep cleaning of communal spaces and shared facilities
+- There is regular deep cleaning of communal spaces and shared facilities

 - Staff will wear appropriate PPE where necessary

-- Participants will be asked to bring own sleeping bag, cup and flask
+- Participants will be asked to bring their own sleeping bag, cup and flask

 - Food will be prepared by staff following the appropriate guidelines